 What Is Acid Reflux?

 Acid reflux is also known as gastroesophageal reflux and can occur in dogs when the contents of the stomach and intestines flows in the wrong direction.
-It is uncontrollable and is different from vomiting even though it may look the same to a pet owner.
+It is uncontrollable.
 A temporary opening of the sphincter leading from the esophagus to the stomach along with a reverse flow of the gastrointestinal system will cause a dog to vomit the contents of the stomach.

 Signs of Acid Reflux in Dogs

 - Vomiting bile